onedr0p/cluster-template/README.md

 1. Verify Ansible can view your config by running `task ansible:list`

-2. Verify Ansible can ping your nodes by running `task ansible:ping`
+2. Verify Ansible can ping your nodes by running `task ansible:adhoc:ping`

+3. Install the deps by running `task ansible:deps`

-3. Run the k3s install playbook by running `task ansible:playbook:k3s-install`
+4. Run the k3s install playbook by running `task ansible:playbook:k3s-install`

-4. If everything goes as planned you should see Ansible running the k3s install Playbook against your nodes.
+5. If everything goes as planned you should see Ansible running the k3s install Playbook against your nodes.

-5. Copy the `kubeconfig` file from `/tmp` to your repository.
+6. Copy the `kubeconfig` file from `/tmp` to your repository.

-6. Verify the nodes are online
+7. Verify the nodes are online

 ```sh
 kubectl --kubeconfig=./kubeconfig get nodes